Don Durbridge: Work in Kent

 Durbridge joined Radio Medway in 1979 and was with the station when it relaunched as BBC Radio Kent in July 1983.

-In October 1984, he was part of the launch team for Kent's very first commercial radio station, Invicta Sound (now Heart, Kent), where he hosted a mid morning music and chat programme.
+In October 1984, he was part of the launch team for Kent's very first commercial radio station, Invicta Sound (now Heart South), where he hosted a mid morning music and chat programme.
 Invicta Sound's 'debate and discussion' launch format was famously unsuccessful and most of the early presenters found themselves out of work when the schedule was revamped less than a year later.

 Durbridge returned to BBC Radio Kent for the rest of the '80s and early '90s as presenter of the popular nostalgia music show, Remember When, and also hosted the Sunday morning breakfast shows which included his popular topical chats with Canon Clifford Pollard (deceased), who was Director of Education for the Diocese of Canterbury at the time.
 Always a crowd puller, Durbridge hosted a series of stage shows for the BBC at the Kent County Show and was one of the main anchors of BBC Radio Kent's marathon six-hour live fund-raising Children in Need broadcasts, as well as being match day announcer at Gillingham F.C. for most of the '80s.

 Digital age

 Durbridge pursued his broadcasting career in Malta in the early '90s where he also married his second wife Cheryl, returning to Britain, to the county of Kent, in 1997.
 It was from there that he relaunched his UK broadcasting career, tossing out the gramophone decks and needles to embrace the digital broadcasting age, and was soon back behind the microphone at Channel Travel Radio in Folkestone giving out cross channel information to motorists on the M20.

-A stint as weekend newsreader for London talk station LBC followed, before he joined the new over fifties digital service PrimeTime Radio where he presented the late night slot, In Mellow Mood.
-He also presented shows for Primetime's digital sister station, Saga DAB radio and for Saga 106.6 FM in the East Midlands and Saga 105.7 FM in the West Midlands, all of which were recorded in Saga Digital's west London studios.
+A stint as weekend newsreader for London talk station LBC followed before he joined the new over fifties digital service PrimeTime Radio where he presented the late night slot, In Mellow Mood.
+He also presented shows for Primetime's digital sister station, Saga DAB radio, as well as Saga 106.6 FM in the East Midlands and Saga 105.7 FM in the West Midlands, all of which were recorded in Saga Digital's west London studios.

 When Primetime and Saga ceased broadcasting in 2006, Durbridge emigrated to Estepona on the Costa del Sol in southern Spain.
-His final radio stop was with REM FM (now Talk Radio Europe),where, from May 2007, he presented weekend shows with a mix of music, chat and celebrity guests as diverse as the entertainer Max Bygraves and the jazz loving politician Ken Clarke.
+His final radio stop was with REM FM (now Talk Radio Europe),where, from May 2007, he presented weekend shows with a mix of music, chat, and celebrity guests as diverse as the entertainer Max Bygraves and the jazz loving politician Ken Clarke.